|

-Hanauma Bay Snorkeling, Tips You Should Know
+Hanauma Bay Snorkeling Tips You Should Know

-Getting To Hanauma Bay And Parking Tips
+Hanauma Bay Parking Tips

-Should you drive, take the H1 Highway, which turns into Kalanianaole Highway.
+For driving directions, take the H1 Highway, which turns into Kalanianaole Highway.
 The turnoff to Hanauma Bay is clearly marked.
 The best Hanauma Bay snorkeling tip is to arrive early in the morning before it gets too hot.

 What If Hanauma Bay Parking Is Full?